null

 Brass Hardness Testing: Ball-Pan Hardness Test Set

-Ball-Pan Hardness Test Set measures the abrasion resistance of granular activated carbons.
-A sample is placed in the ball-pan with the steel balls and run for 30 minutes in the 8in W.S.
+Ball-Pan Hardness Test Set measures the abrasion resistance of granulated activated carbons.
+The test is performed using a ro tap shaker, where a sample is placed in the ball-pan with the steel balls and run for 30 minutes in the 8in W.S.
 Tyler Ro-Tap Sieve Shaker.
 The heavy ball-pan is loosely stacked (free to rotate) with five standard 8in ASTM Test Sieves, Pan, and Cover.
 Hardness of the activated carbon sample is determined by abrasion resistance as measured by sieving the ground sample.

-Ball-Pan Hardness Set includes 8in (204mm) Brass Pan, (15) 1/2in (12.7mm) Steel Balls, and (15) 3/8in (9.5mm) Steel Balls.
+Ball-Pan Hardness Set includes the 8-inch brass ball-pan, an item essential for the test, (15) 1/2in (12.7mm) Steel Balls, and (15) 3/8in (9.5mm) Steel Balls.
 Ball-Pan has an 8mm thick hardened brass bottom plate dished out at 1.092mm inner radius for a 3.2mm thickness at its center.
 Bottom plate is mounted in a standard full-height sieve frame with extended rim for stacking.
 Ball-Pan requires a standard sieve pan to nest properly in the suitable Ro-Tap sieve shaker.

 • Meets ASTM D3802 test method for measuring a carbon characteristic